 Ripen us in a fruit bowl at room temperature, out of direct sunlight.
 When ripe we can be stored in your fridge.
 Our skins will turn black with the cold but our flesh will be unaffected.

 In Australia, we're mostly grown in Queensland, northern New South Wales, the Northern Territory and Western Australia, and we have a long and interesting history in this country.
 Over 100 hundred years ago Chinese immigrants, who originally came to work in the Australian gold fields, used wild bananas growing around Innisfail and Cardwell in north Queensland to commence the first commercial plantings around 1883.
 Cultivated varieties were then brought in from Fiji and by 1890 the Cairns district had produced some 15 million bunches which represented over half of Queensland's production.

 The plantations run by the Chinese had disappeared by the early 1900's but by this time the industry had become firmly established in south east Queensland and northern New South Wales.
 These two areas dominated production until the late 1970's.
 See Prime Growing Areas for where we're grown today.

-Try these easy banana recipes:
+Try these easy banana recipes from Sydney Markets: